the-turing-way/the-turing-way/book/website/collaboration/ppie-events/ppie-events-comms.md

 (cl-ppie-events-comms-event-content)=
 ### Collaborative Event Content
-If content such as presentation slides, worksheets, and other material are able to be shared but was not sent out before the event, consider sending it as soon as possible after the session.
+If content such as presentation slides, worksheets, and other material are able to be shared but were not sent out before the event, consider sending it as soon as possible during the event for people with internet access or after the session.
-You can then also send out notes or session minutes taken during the event.
+You can also send out notes or session minutes taken during the event.

 Taking collaborative “live” notes can be very divisive based on different audiences.
 Having a designated notetaker and being able to read and listen can be beneficial to many people who are encountering new material for the first time, or who may be listening to a presentation that is delivered in a different language.